When’s the last time you failed at a workout?

 I’m talking about getting under a barbell, going for a personal best, and flat out failing.
 Barbell crashes to the ground (sometimes you with it!) after being able to get out of the hole at the bottom of a squat.

 The feeling of swinging and pulling with all of your might up to that pull-up bar and still not being able to clear your chin.

 That type of feeling of failure at a lift or fitness movement.

-I have learned to love those moments.
+Despite my disappointment in the moment, I have learned to love those moments.
 Here’s why:

 Lifting weights is the perfect teacher to help you change your relationship with failure.

 Your goal is to follow a set program, build strength every day/week, and then at the end of the 6-8 week cycle, go for a max lift.

 You keep putting yourself under heavier and heavier weight until eventually, you can’t lift that weight.
 It’s beyond your current baseline.